lucasfcosta/blog/_posts/2022-08-19-bikeshedding.md

 "But what about the 'carful societies of the present'?
 Are you selling to them?"

 That's not innovative, you know.
 Do you remember when Steve Jobs came up with the iPhone?
 Do you think anyone was asking for touch screens at the time?
 Steve was a _visionary_.
 He was building enterprise mobile device solutions for the keyboardless societies of the future.
+What a great man!

 "Makes sense.
 And what was the first prototype like?
 Did people store their bikes there?"

 First prototype?

 "Yeah, like a small bike shed or something.
-Maybe you could've just placed a few of [Sheffield Stands](https://twitter.com/BrixtonHatter/status/1493299809574342659) in a couple of places to see if people would pay to store their bikes there.
+Maybe you could've just placed a few [Sheffield Stands](https://twitter.com/BrixtonHatter/status/1493299809574342659) in a couple of places to see if people would pay to store their bikes there.
 How did the prototype go?"

 Why would we build that?
 It makes no sense to build an enterprise bike shed solution for a single bike if we can build an enterprise bike shed solution for _a thousand_ bikes.